MaskRIS: Semantic Distortion-aware Data Augmentation for Referring Image Segmentation: Experiments

-\textbf{Compatibility with Other Methods.} Our training strategy is highly compatible, integrates seamlessly with various RIS methods, and achieves significant performance improvements, as shown in \cref{tab:other_methods}.
-Performance gains range from 0.75\%p to 2.25\%p, even in challenging scenarios like weakly supervised approaches (\eg, TRIS~\cite{TRIS} and SaG~\cite{SaG}), which rely solely on text descriptions without ground truth masks.
-For TRIS on RefCOCO, our approach increases mIoU by 1.43\%p on the validation set, 1.83\%p on testA, and 0.76\%p on testB.
-Similarly, our method increases SaG's performance from 37.21 to 38.85 mIoU on the validation set, from 36.60 to 37.70 on testA, and from 39.41 to 40.20 on testB, achieving improvements of up to 1.64\%p.
-Overall, \methodname consistently improves RIS model performance across fully- and weakly-supervised frameworks, demonstrating its adaptability and effectiveness without modifying the original model architecture.
+\textbf{Compatibility with Other Methods.} Our training strategy is highly compatible, integrates seamlessly with various RIS methods, and achieves significant performance improvements across both weakly supervised and fully supervised settings, as shown in Table~\ref{tab:other_methods}.
+In the weakly supervised regime, where models rely solely on textual descriptions without ground-truth masks, \methodname still yields notable gains.
+For instance, TRIS~\citep{TRIS} improves by +1.43\%p on the validation set, +1.83\%p on testA, and +0.76\%p on testB.
+Likewise, SaG~\citep{SaG} is enhanced by up to +1.64\%p, reaching 38.85 mIoU on the validation set.
+In the fully supervised setting, \methodname demonstrates equally strong compatibility.
+CRIS~\citep{CRIS} shows improvements of +1.21\%p (val), +1.34\%p (testA), and +2.12\%p (testB), while ETRIS~\citep{ETRIS} gains up to +1.89\%p.
+Beyond CNN-based baselines, transformer-based approaches such as LAVT~\citep{LAVT} and CARIS~\citep{CARIS} also benefit significantly, with CARIS achieving the highest improvements of +2.25\%p on testB.
+More recent architectures, including ReMamber~\citep{Remamber} and DETRIS~\citep{DETRIS}, further validate the generality of our method, consistently obtaining +0.8–2.0\%p gains without architectural modifications.
+Overall, \methodname consistently improves RIS model performance across diverse architectures and training paradigms, demonstrating its adaptability and effectiveness without modifying the original designs.

+\textbf{Compatibility with REC Methods.} The conflict between conventional image augmentations and language-grounded tasks is not unique to RIS.
+Referring Expression Comprehension (REC) also relies on precise spatial and attribute alignment between text and image.
+For example, flipping an image containing the phrase ``the man on the left'' alters the semantic meaning for both RIS and REC.
+This confirms that the augmentation dilemma is indeed universal to referring tasks.
+To investigate this, we integrated \methodname into various REC methods~\citep{EEVG, SimVG, C3VG}.
+As shown in Table~\ref{tab:rec_tasks}, \methodname consistently improves performance when combined with existing REC models by enhancing robustness to occlusion and incomplete linguistic cues while increasing data diversity.
+The findings confirm that \methodname is not task-specific.
+Its masking approach addresses the augmentation dilemma across both RIS and REC, making it a general training strategy for referring tasks where traditional augmentations are unsafe.